emustudio/emustudio.github.io/_documentation/user/_doc/application/automation.md

 Argument `--waitmax 5000` tells emuStudio that the emulation should not last for more than 5 seconds.
 If it didn't finish up to this deadline, it is forcibly stopped and marked as failed.

+## ZX Spectrum example

+The ZX Spectrum 48K can also be run in automation mode.
+For interactive emulation with display and audio:

+    ./emuStudio -cf config/ZxSpectrum48K.toml --input-file examples/zx-spectrum/twinkle_beeper.asm auto

+For more details, see the [ZX Spectrum 48K automation]({{ site.baseurl }}/zxspectrum48k/automation) documentation.